+The City acknowledges the Gadigal of the Eora Nation as the Traditional Custodians of our local area, and we acknowledge their continued Connection to Country.
+We pay respect to Aboriginal and Torres Strait Islander Elders past, present and emerging.
 The City of Sydney has an important role as caretaker of these places.
 We will consciously consider these principles in the decisions we make for the Crown and community land we are responsible for.
 This includes how we maintain, change, and manage this land.